Detroit Tigers vs Arizona Diamondbacks: Odds, Spread, And Total

 Tigers vs Diamondbacks Betting Trends

-- The total has gone UNDER in 11 of Detroit's last 16 games.

-- Detroit is 5-1 SU in its last six games against Arizona.
+- Detroit is 2-5 SU in its last seven games on the road.

-- The total has gone UNDER in five of Detroit's last six games on the road.
+- The total has gone OVER in five of Detroit's last five games when playing on the road against Arizona.

-- The total has gone OVER in four of Arizona's last six games.
+- The total has gone OVER in five of Arizona's last six games.

-- The total has gone OVER in eight of Arizona's last 11 games against Detroit.
+- The total has gone OVER in seven of Arizona's last nine games against Detroit.

 Tigers vs Diamondbacks Injury Reports